 Data quality assessment

 NIPN is using existing data.
-Therefore the data has probably already been validated by a national institution after going through a data quality control process.
+These existing data probably already have been validated by a national institution after going through a data quality control process.
 For example, Demographic and Health Surveys are usually validated by the National Statistic Office and international organisations (https://data.unicef.org/resources/jme)

 So, why should NIPN review the data quality of these datasets?

 1) First, when conducting secondary data analysis, it is compulsory to have a critical eye on the quality of the data before using it.
-It is important to know if the data is suited for the intended analysis:
+It is important to know if the data are fit-for-purpose for the intended analysis:

 - What data quality process has been effectively followed?